Have always and will always December 1, 2013Posted by Ezra Resnick in Belief, Law, Religion.

 It saddens me to see people whose worldview is so narrow and closed-minded.
 What kind of world would we live in, if everyone were constantly expected to provide good reasons for their beliefs and reasonable justification for their actions?
 If everything were open for discussion and reevaluation based on evidence and argument?
 The reasonablists need to understand that some people are deeply attached to so-called “non-reasonable” beliefs, and they might become offended or angry if forced to question those beliefs.
 And whose fault would that be?

 Anyway, how come the militant reasonablists get to define what’s reasonable?
-They may proclaim the value of logical consistency and intellectual honesty, but that’s just their opinion!
+They may proclaim the value of logical consistency and intellectual honesty, but that’s just their opinion.
 Others are free to define “reasonable” however they want: following tradition, obeying an authority, wishful thinking — who are we to judge?
 The reasonablists’ insistence on being undogmatic is just another dogma; their rejection of blind faith is itself a form of blind faith.

 It seems to me that the reasonablists should learn a little humility.
 After all, just because logical, evidence-based thinking has proved immensely successful at understanding how our world works, doesn’t mean we should rely on it when deciding how to live our lives and build our societies.
-Just because your conclusions are supported by “evidence” and “logic” doesn’t mean I have to accept them.
+And just because your conclusions are supported by “evidence” and “logic” doesn’t mean I have to accept them.

 One of the highest April 8, 2013Posted by Ezra Resnick in Ethics, Law, Religion.